 Maasai 125 Single Bevel Broadhead vs Moose

-I only had a frontal shot and could see that my 30 pin was mid-chest and my 20 pin was on his head.
+I only had a frontal shot and could see that my 30-pin was mid-chest and my 20-pin was on his head.
 I released an arrow and heard a CRACK as my Massai found its target.
 Although not the placement I was looking for, the beast dropped to the ground dying instantly.
-It sounded like my arrow hit a concrete wall and I was curious what had just happened.
+It sounded like my arrow hit a concrete wall and I was curious about what had just happened.

 I sat with my binos on the bear for 5 minutes before I cautiously approached.
 He was stone dead right where I shot him and hadn't moved a muscle.
 Upon examination, I realized my shot was high and hit him in the skull.
 I know bear skulls are not bulletproof but they are very very tough.
 I thought you would be interested in the pictures of what my Grizzlystik broadhead did to a P&Y boar at 18 yards.
 I was pretty impressed.